-By modeling the monitoring and evaluation of their own performance, senior leaders provide an environment which encourages self-monitoring on the part of employees.
-Opportunities for self-identified areas for individual skill enhancement are provided.
-Senior leaders also model vigilance for innovative ways to accomplish the goals of the organization, such as the identification and exploration of web-based methods for collecting survey data to replace the slower and more expensive methods used previously.
+By modeling the monitoring and evaluation of their own performance, senior leaders provide an environment which encourages self-monitoring and individual skill development on the part of employees.
+Senior leaders also model vigilance for innovative ways to accomplish the goals of the organization using technology.